Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: The complex scalar singlet Lagrangian and its symmetries

 In order to have a DM candidate the potential $V(H,S)$ has to preserve, at least, a discrete symmetry that stabilizes the DM candidate.
 The possible discrete symmetries one can impose are the discrete subgroups of the kinetic term symmetry group, namely, $O(2)\sim U(1)+\mathrm{reflection}$, compatible with a polynomial Lagrangian.
 These are $Z_{2}$ ($S\rightarrow-S$), $Z_{3}$ ($S\rightarrow e^{i2\pi/3}S$) , $Z_{4}$ ($S\rightarrow iS)$ and the reflection, DCP, ($S\rightarrow S^{*}$).\footnote{If $S$ does not get a VEV, all the symmetries discussed can be used to stabilize the DM.
-For instance, the case in which only $Z_{2}$ is imposed, $S\rightarrow-S$ and general complex couplings are allowed has been discussed in Ref.~\citep{Casas:2017jjg}.} One may think that there could also be other discrete symmetries like $S\rightarrow-S^{*}$ ($\phi_{1}\rightarrow-\phi_{1},\phi_{2}\rightarrow\phi_{2}$ in the real parametrization) or $S\rightarrow iS^{*}$ ($\phi_{1}\leftrightarrow\phi_{2}$ in the real parametrization), but all the symmetries that involve a reflection are physically equivalent to DCP as can easily be seen by rephasing the field and redefining the parameters in the Lagrangian.
+For instance, the case in which only $Z_{2}$ is imposed, $S\rightarrow-S$ and general complex couplings are allowed has been discussed in Ref.~\citep{Casas:2017jjg}.
+In Ref.~\cite{Ghosh:2021qbo} the authors have explored the possibility of having asymmetric DM in an extended scenario with a real scalar singlet in addition to the complex scalar singlet.} One may think that there could also be other discrete symmetries like $S\rightarrow-S^{*}$ ($\phi_{1}\rightarrow-\phi_{1},\phi_{2}\rightarrow\phi_{2}$ in the real parametrization) or $S\rightarrow iS^{*}$ ($\phi_{1}\leftrightarrow\phi_{2}$ in the real parametrization), but all the symmetries that involve a reflection are physically equivalent to DCP, as can easily be seen by rephasing the field and redefining the parameters in the Lagrangian.
 Therefore, we define DCP as $S\rightarrow S^{*}$.
-A necessary condition for DCP conservation is that all couplings in the potential are real, like in the standard CP.
+A necessary condition for DCP conservation is that all couplings in the potential are real, like in the Standard Model CP.
 Notice, however, that since the potential only depends on $|H|^{2}$ this DCP can be defined independently of the standard CP.
 Then, it will not be affected by the SM violations of CP and will not induce additional CP violation in the SM.

 Given the possible symmetries, it is natural to split the potential in the terms that preserve the $U(1)$ symmetry, $V_{0}$, and the terms that break it explicitly, $V_{1,\mathrm{full}}$, $V_{Z_{2},\mathrm{full}}$, $V_{Z_{3}}$ and $V_{Z_{4}}$, classified according to the discrete symmetries they preserve.
 That is